 While the specific steps of gel electrophoresis may differ somewhat between running DNA/RNA gels and protein gels, overall, the steps are the same.
-In this post, we’ll go over the steps of gel electrophoresis.
+In this post, we’ll go over the five steps of gel electrophoresis.

 STEP 1: Prepare the samples

 Samples will differ dramatically by individual experiment, but they all must be processed similarly prior to gel electrophoresis.
 To begin gel electrophoresis, you will mix your samples with a loading buffer.
 Loading buffer contains both dye, as a visual indicator while loading and running the sample, and glycerol, to increase the density of the samples.
 Increasing sample density promotes sinking to the bottom of the wells during loading, preventing the otherwise light samples from quickly diffusing out of the wells during loading.

 Gels can be purchased already made (pre-cast) or they can be made in the lab (hand cast).
 In preparing the gel, there are a number of factors to consider, including the gel composition, the percentage of the gel (this will affect pore size and thus separation resolution), the number of wells needed, and the size of those wells.

 Choose the type of running buffer you will need and prepare it ahead of time.
 Buffers can often be purchased, though these are often made in bulk in the lab.
 When you’re ready to load, remove the comb from the gel.
 Fill the gel box with the running buffer and place the gel into the box so that it is covered by the running buffer.

 Before loading the samples, decide on the ideal order of the samples on the gel.
 Using a pipette, carefully add samples to individual wells in the gel.
 Additionally, a ladder with specific size markers needs to be added to one of the wells as a reference for downstream analysis.

 STEP 4: Electrophoresis (Running the gel)